-When the expenditure results in a service whose benefits are consumed in the current period, it is called a revenue expenditure.
-Revenue expenditures are current expenses and include ordinary repairs, maintenance, fuel, and other items required to keep the asset in normal working condition.
+Revenue expenditures are current expenses and include ordinary repairs, maintenance, fuel, and other items required to keep assets in normal working condition.

 The following diagram illustrates the difference between capital and revenue expenditures.

 The difference between capital and revenue expenditures is important when determining periodic net income.